eparey/pesci/wiki/Tips-and-examples.md

 ## Using metacells

 The experimental option `--metacells` allows to use metacells grouping instead of clusters to compute EC conservation scores and perform best-ortholog selection.
 This option should be followed by the name of the metacell column in the cell-to-cluster file or the .h5ad scanpy object.
 For the datasets we tested Pesci on, using metacells had limited impact.
+Different values can be provided to dataset1 and dataset2 by using options `--metacells1` and `--metacells2`.

 ```
 pesci --matrix1 data/placozoa/Tadh_final_matrix.tsv.gz --matrix2 data/placozoa/TrH2_final_matrix.tsv.gz --clusters1 data/placozoa/Tadh.sc_annot.tsv --clusters2 data/placozoa/TrH2.sc_annot.tsv -g data/placozoa/orthologous_pairs_ok.txt -c 10 -l1 Tadh -l2 TrH2 --metacells metacell -o out_placozoa_metacells